-- We provide clear, concise, and easy-to-read instructions with your pediatric home sleep apnea test kit.
+- We provide clear, concise, and easy-to-read instructions with your pediatric home sleep apnea test kit as well as a link to an online video which depicts the setup process.
 However, should you have any difficulties, we will be happy to provide you with phone support to make sure that you get a good sleep study.

-How many hours of sleep do I need to get a good home sleep study result?
+How many hours of sleep does my child need to get accurate result?

 My child has a cold (or allergies).
 Can he or she still do the home sleep apnea test?

-My child usually get up during the night to go to the bathroom, will getting out of bed disrupt the home sleep study test?
+My child usually gets up during the night to go to the bathroom, will getting out of bed disrupt the home sleep study test?

-- No, the device senses when you are standing up and automatically excludes this data form the study so this won't be a problem.
+- No, the device senses when your child is standing up and automatically excludes this data from the study so this won't be a problem.
 Please do not take off or stop the test if your child gets up during the night.

 How do I send the home sleep apnea test back to you?